Shared Responsibility

 1. Select the appropriate roles for the invited users.

-To review the full list of your project users, go to the Users menu in the Project Settings page, where you can see their roles and statuses.
+1. To review the full list of project users, go to the Users menu in the Project Settings page to see their roles and statuses.

 To delete users from your project, follow these steps: